-Capital Expenditures, commonly referred to as CAPEX, are funds used by a company to acquire, upgrade, and maintain physical assets such as property, buildings, technology, and equipment.
-CAPEX is a critical component of financial planning and analysis (FP&A) as it directly impacts a company’s balance sheet and cash flow.
-Understanding CAPEX is essential for stakeholders, including investors, management, and financial analysts, as it reflects a company’s investment in its future growth and operational efficiency.
+It’s a critical component of financial planning and analysis (FP&A) because it directly impacts a company’s balance sheet and cash flow.
+Understanding CAPEX is essential for stakeholders—including investors, management, and financial analysts—since it reflects the company’s investment in future growth and operational efficiency.

 Definition of Capital Expenditures